- Movie Reviews

 - App Reviews

-Not recommended under 8, PG to 13 (Themes)
+Not recommended under 8; parental guidance to 13 (themes)

 This topic contains:

 |Children under 8||Not recommended due to themes and lack of interest|

 |Children aged 8-13||Parental guidance recommended due to themes|

 |Children over the age of 13||OK for this age group|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.